 How to Cut Siding

 Circumstance dictates the way you cut your vinyl siding.
-There are three main options that you can choose from.
+There are three main options of cut that you can choose from.
 A circular saw is most preferred when you intend to cut a lot of vinyl strips.
 It is also the most effective method for making short and vertical cuts.
 If you are cutting just a few strips of vinyl and making vertical cuts, then you can use a pair of tin snips.
 However, when you intend to cut much longer vinyl strips, then you can use a utility knife.
 This gives you the best control.

 Place a strip of the vinyl siding on a flat work table.
-Ensure that you have slid the end of the siding of the table.
+Ensure that you have slid the end of the vinyl siding of the table.
 The point you intend to start cutting should be a few inches above the edge of the table.
 To obtain right angles easily, use a carpenter’s square under the strip.

-Tightly hold the strip of the siding together with the center’s square steadily onto the table with the aid of one hand.
-Using the other hand, you can now start to saw off the excess.
+Tightly hold the strip of the vinyl siding together with the center’s square steadily onto the table with the aid of one hand.
+Using the other hand, you can now start to cut off the excess.
 This should be done with the edge of the table as a guide.
 Using the same procedure, cut the remaining strips of siding.

 With tin spins, you first place a strip of the vinyl siding on the work table.
 Ensure that you align the place that you intend to cut.
 This alignment should be with the edge of the table.
 Ensure that you have a carpenter’s square with you.
 Set it under the siding to keep it perpendicular to the edge of the table.